MUR frequently asked questions

 A. No. The MUR requirements do not require visual privacy to be provided; however, some degree of visual privacy will normally be provided by materials that are commonly being used in the construction of consultation areas.

-Q. Can NHS England stop me from using a consultation area that is unsuitable for wheelchair access?
+Q. Can NHS England and NHS Improvement stop me from using a consultation area that is unsuitable for wheelchair access?

 Q. Could a consultation area be upstairs?